-A mastery approach is adopted when delivering the maths curriculum allowing to explore with the students on a topic and progress at their pace.
+A mastery approach is adopted when delivering the maths curriculum allowing students to learn and explore topics and progress at their pace.
+Maths skills are utilised across the curriculum to encourage students to identify mathematics as part of everyday life and a vital life-skill.